-Kyrie Irving Trade Rumors: Could Minnesota Lure Cavs Point Guard In By Trading Andrew Wiggins?
+Kyrie Irving Trade Rumors: Could Minnesota Lure Cavs Point Guard By Trading Andrew Wiggins?

-The Kyrie Irving trade rumors keep rolling in, as the Minnesota Timberwolves are apparently one of the many suitors to the Cleveland Cavaliers point guard.
-And while it’s not sure which players or draft picks the Timberwolves are willing to give up to bring the multiple-time All-Star guard to Minnesota, their former coach opined that star small forward Andrew Wiggins would make for good trade bait, if he had a chance to make the trade himself.
+The Kyrie Irving trade rumors keep rolling in, and now the Minnesota Timberwolves are apparently one of the many suitors to the Cleveland Cavaliers point guard.
+And while it’s not sure which players or draft picks the Timberwolves are willing to give up to bring the multiple-time All-Star guard to Minnesota, their former coach opined that star small forward Andrew Wiggins would make for good trade bait if he had a chance to make the trade himself.

-In an interview with the Associated Press‘ Jon Krawczynski on SiriusXM NBA Radio, former Minnesota Timberwolves head coach Sam Mitchell talked about the recent spate of Kyrie Irving trade rumors, and how Minnesota could land a deal for the talented guard.
-Citing that interview, Hoops Hype noted that Mitchell would only want to trade Andrew Wiggins, if he’s fully assured of getting Irving in return, and no one else from the Cavs’ roster.
+In an interview with the Associated Press‘ Jon Krawczynski on SiriusXM NBA Radio, the former Minnesota Timberwolves head coach, Sam Mitchell, talked about the recent spate of Kyrie Irving trade rumors and how Minnesota could land a deal for the talented guard.
+Citing that interview, Hoops Hype noted that Mitchell would only want to trade Andrew Wiggins if he’s fully assured of getting Irving in return, and no one else from the Cavs’ roster.

 Hoops Hype added that the Timberwolves are currently trying to extend Wiggins’ contract, with a potential big-money deal that would reportedly pay $148 million over five years.

 Wiggins, 22, who was the first-overall pick in the 2014 NBA draft, averaged a career-best 23.6 points, as well as 4.0 rebounds and 2.3 assists per game for the Timberwolves in the 2016-17 season, according to Basketball Reference.
-He’s also looking forward to what could potentially be a more talented supporting cast, as the Wolves recently added former Chicago Bulls wingman Jimmy Butler and veteran point guard Jeff Teague to a lineup that also includes talented young center Karl-Anthony Towns.
+He’s also looking forward to what could potentially be a more talented supporting cast, as the Wolves recently added former Chicago Bulls wingman Jimmy Butler and veteran point guard Jeff Teague to a lineup that also includes the talented young center, Karl-Anthony Towns.

 This isn’t the first time that recent Kyrie Irving trade rumors have pointed to a move to Minnesota.
 As the Inquisitr had written last week, both Towns and Butler were rumored to be trying to convince Irving to join the Timberwolves, which meshes with earlier reports that Butler and Irving had become friends when they played together for Team USA.
-But with Teague having been signed to a three-year, $19 million contract, that already gives Minnesota a solid presence at point guard, and an arguable upgrade over last year’s duo of Ricky Rubio and Kris Dunn.
+But with Teague having been signed to a three-year, $19 million contract, that already gives Minnesota a solid presence at point guard, and arguably, an upgrade over last year’s duo of Ricky Rubio and Kris Dunn.

 Column: NBA teams want All-Star Kyrie Irving, but at what price? https://t.co/VEJlANBzxn